nodesleep/hamlog/README.md

 * style.css
 * bootstrap.css

-Once the files have been unpacked into their respective locations, rename bootstrap.css to hamlog.css.
+Once the files have been unpacked into their respective locations, rename bootstrap.css to style.css.
 Any files not copied over can be discarded.

 ## Installation
 ### Apache, PHP, and MySQL